-THE CABLE RELEASE
+CABLE RELEASE

 SSCC publishes a monthly newsletter, the Cable Release, from September to May each year.
-This publication keeps members informed about Club events, offers member-written articles about a variety of photography-related topics, and includes news about seminars, workshops, and exhibits to further members' photographic education.
-Each Cable Release issue also features winners from the previous month's photo competition - both projected and printed entries.
+This publication keeps members informed about all planned activities, speakers, judges, field trips, articles, and more.
+Each Cable Release issue also features winners from the previous month's photo competition.

 The Photographic Society of America awarded the Cable Release second place (tie) for large club newsletters in 2013-2014 and even the newsletter-of-the-year in previous rounds of competition.

-Last year the Cable Release became a web-based newsletter.
-We maintain an archive of the prior newsletters in the newer web-based and the original pdf formats.

-The newer format has a number of significant advantages over the previous hardcopy-emulating format when read with a digital device.
-These include more efficient browsing, more selectivity in reading one particular article at a time, and ease of picking the order of the various articles.
-We also can provide links to other articles, from within the SSCC and throughout the internet at large, for further exploration of topics of interest.
+Two years ago the Cable Release became a webbased newsletter.
+We maintain an archive of the prior newsletters as published in either the webbased or the original PDF formats.
+The newer format has significant advantages from the previous hardcopy-emulating format when read with a computer, tablet, or smartphone.
+These include more efficient navigating through topics and more selectivity in reading just one article at a time.
+We also provide links to other articles within the SSCC site, and throughout the internet at large, for further exploration of topics of interest.